hakanonymos/A310LoggerStealer/README.md

 # :unlock: A310Logger
-Get Cookies,passwords ,Autofil ..etc from Chromium browsers with integrated sending to Telegram or discord or Gmail Chrome 80 > is supported! and mozilla firefox
+Get Cookies,passwords ,Autofil ..etc from Chromium browsers with integrated sending to Telegram or discord or Gmail Chrome 80 > is supported and mozilla firefox

 ### :cherries: Functions:
 * Steal passwords All chromium Browser and Gecko Browser